This post contains affiliate links.

 The car seat game is changing quickly these days.
 Child safety seats for use at home are getting bigger and beefier with every new generation – steel frames, massive headwings, and extremely high weight and height limits.

-There are some amazing foldable car seats for travel that will take you around the world and back again without breaking a sweat.
+There are some amazing foldable car seats for travel and car seat alternatives that will take you around the world and back again without breaking a sweat.
 Especially once your child is a mature enough, there’s now an entire ecosystem of foldable booster seat choices for you!

 In this article will share our top picks for folding travel car seats at each stage, including the advantages and disadvantages of each.
 You’ll also learn what to consider when you’re choosing the right option for your family.